googlielmo/slopchat/README.md

 You can pre-process each incoming message with the `processIncomingMessage` method.
 It has to return an `Optional<String>` that – if present – represents the message to dispatch to other clients.
-If for any reason the incoming message must be discarded (not dispatched), just return an `Optional.empty()`.
+If for any reason the incoming message must be discarded (not dispatched), return `Optional.empty()`.

 Likewise, each outgoing message can be processed by implementing the `processSend` method, which is called once for each connected client as a recipient.